BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/terms.md

 ## Cent

-An octave is divided into 1200 cents.
+An octave is divided into 1200 *cents*.
 Therefore one semitone is 100 cents.
 Notable pitch differences can be perceived in a range from 10 to 25 cents, depending on the listeners hearing and musical education or exposer.

 ## Hearing Range

-Hearing range is the range of frequency that a being can perceive.
+The *hearing range* is the range of frequency that a being can perceive.
 The hearing range of humans is 20 Hz to 20kHz where cats go up to 75kHz and bats up to 200kHz.

 ## Sound Power

-The sound power is a physical measure.
+The *sound power* is a physical measure.
 It is the energy per unit of time emitted by a sound source in all directions.
 The sound power is measured in watt (W) and it is surprisingly small.
-For example, a complete concert orchestra and a thunder have ruffly the power of only 1 watt.
+For example, a complete concert orchestra and a thunder have roughly the power of only 1 watt.

 (sec-intensity)=
 ## Sound Intensity

-Sound intensity is sound power per unit area, i.e. watt per square meters.
+*Sound intensity* is sound power per unit area, i.e. watt per square meters.
-The sound we can perceive can have is surprisingly intensity.
+The sound we can perceive can have a surprisingly small intensity.
 The threshold of hearing $TOH$ is

 \begin{equation}